 I believe John and Ella were still in Fairbury in 1920, although that would be hard to prove from the census listing.
 It shows a J. W. Van Ness (born in Iowa, not Illinois) living with a wife “Mary,” who’s about 8 years younger than Ella would have been, plus a daughter “Mary” (born in Nebraska, not Kansas), who’s 4 years too young to be John’s actual daughter Mary.
 I also notice that the Van Ness household is very nearly the last one enumerated in Fairbury, so perhaps the census taker was tired or in a rush to finish up, and just got careless.

-John’s tombstone at Westlawn-Hillcrest Memorial Park in Omaha shows that he died in 1922.
-I have not found any obituary for him or a more exact date of death.
+As of 1921, however, John and Ella had moved to Omaha, as John is listed in the Omaha City Directory for that year.
+There John died the following year.
+His tombstone at Westlawn-Hillcrest Memorial Park in Omaha shows that he died in 1922, and cemetery records show a more exact date of 20 May 1922.
 Ella lived on another 20 years after his death.
 The 1930 census shows her once again in Fairbury, living with her daughter Mary Gaffney and Mary’s husband Hugh.
 The 1940 census shows her as a lodger in the household of Harvey Knoblock in Fairbury, although it also notes that she had been living in Lincoln, Nebraska, in 1935.
-Ella passed away in 1942 and was buried next to John.
+Ella passed away on 2 April 1942, and at least two Fairbury newspapers published obituaries.
+She was laid to rest next to John.

 If you can suggest any corrections to the information above or provide any further details about the lives of John, Ella, and their descendants, please contact me at the address shown in the image below: